 Crop Consulting

 Successful farming means keeping a close eye on what’s going on in the fields.
 Field information data adds to your knowledge and your management decisions.
 Early identification of potential problems, such as disease, insects infestations, nutrient deficiencies help effective and cost-efficient solutions.
 Growers must rely on people who can stay abreast of the latest production techniques.
-Minn-Dak agronomists do more than walk the field and offer advice.
+MinnDak Ag agronomists do more than walk the field and offer advice.
 Agronomists deliver a special expertise critical to effective farm management.
 Highly specialized agronomists couple their expertise in crop management with knowledge of their customers’ circumstances and needs.
-Minn-Dak crop consulting services help growers develop the most effective and cost-efficient management plan for all aspects of agriculture.
+MinnDak Ag crop consulting services help growers develop the most effective and cost-efficient management plan for all aspects of agriculture.

 Contract Acreages

-• Contract acreages include buckwheat, mustard, and safflower.
+- Contract acreages include buckwheat and mustard.

-• Growers are informed during January/February after setting the contract price for each crop.
+- Growers are informed during January/February after setting the contract price for each crop.

-• Conduct regional meetings to educate interested specialty crop growers.
+- Conduct regional meetings to educate interested specialty crop growers.

-• Discuss contract procedures, marketing, and specialty crop production techniques in growers meetings
+- Discuss contract procedures, marketing, and specialty crop production techniques in growers meetings

-• Contract forms are made available at the grower’s meetings.
+- Contract forms are made available at the grower’s meetings.

-• Contract forms are also sent directly to growers on request.
+- Contract forms are also sent directly to growers on request.

 Crop Production Guides